andrei512/cleverbot/README.md

 ...
 ```

-It work by creating two cleverbot clients and starting a conversation with one of them.
-After a reply is received it starts a conversation with the other one using it.
+It works by creating two cleverbot clients and starting a conversation with one of them.
+After a reply is received, it starts a conversation with the other one using it.
 Then the robots are tricked into talking to each other and we can enjoy the show.

 Have fun! :)